evannetwork/evannetwork.github.io/dev/digital-twin.md

 await runtime.dataContract.setEntry(reloadedDigitalTwin, 'testEntry', sampleData, accountId)
 ```

-Now the JSON will be stored on the IPFS servers of the evan network and the reference from this IPFS file will be stored in the Digital Twin Smart Contract
+Now the JSON will be stored on the IPFS servers of the evan.network and the reference from this IPFS file will be stored in the Digital Twin Smart Contract

 [![Digital Twin add IPFS property](/public/dev/twin_ipfs.png){:max-width="50%"}](/public/dev/twin_ipfs.png)